Center of interest

 A photographer usually has at his disposal many factors or elements that can be used and arranged within the picture area to draw or direct attention to the primary idea of the picture.
 Some of these elements are lines, shapes, human figures, tone, texture…

 Human figures attract attention more strongly than almost any other subject matter and, unless they are the main object of the photograph, they should probably be kept out of the picture.
-For instance, photo on the right has many repetitive elements and repetition itself makes them stronger, and there is small human silhouette which instantly becomes the focus of the image.
+For instance, the photo on the right has many repetitive elements, and repetition itself makes them stronger, and there is a small human silhouette that instantly becomes the focus of the image.

 Drawing Attention to the Subject

-Centering is an effective way to draw attention to the point of interest when the composition is extremely busy and there are lots of similar objects in a frame competing for attention, because eye goes strait to center of the image.
-Centering strong and different type object can help drawing attention too.
+Centering is an effective way to draw attention to the point of interest when the composition is extremely busy and there are lots of similar objects in a frame competing for attention because the eye goes straight to the center of the image.
+Centering strong and different types of objects can help draw attention too.